algorich/notifly/README.md

 Usage
 ---

-You will need at least an user object to be the receiver, and to create notifications to it use the code below
+You will need at least an user object to be the receiver, and to create its notifications use the code below

 ```ruby
   Notifly::Notification.create receiver: your_user, template: :default